 Figure 3 shows transfers of time from mothers and fathers in the left and right panels, respectively.
-The model fits three key patterns in the data well.
+The model fits two key patterns in the data well.
 First, time investments decline with age.
 Second, mothers invest more in their children than fathers.
 This higher rate of investment reflects the lower wage, and thus the lower opportunity cost of time for women.
-Third, high education parents invest more time in their children than low education parents.
-This pattern is driven in part by the fact that high education parents are more likely to send their children to higher education.
-Because of the estimated complementarity between skills and education in the wage equation, the return to parental time investments is greater for those who are more likely to send their children to education.

-This higher level of time investments of educated parents, in combination with their greater productivity of these investments, leads to higher skill levels of their children, as can be seen in panel (a) of Figure 4.
-Our model captures well how higher time investments of the educated lead to higher skill levels of their children.
+Our model captures the final gradient of skill levels of children with respect to children's education, as shown in Figure 4(a).
 Children of low education fathers have skill levels that are 0.14 standard deviations below average, whereas children born to high education fathers have skill levels that are 0.80 standard deviations above average.
-Our model matches these patterns well, although we slightly overstate the gradient.
+Our model matches these patterns well, although we slightly understate the gradient.